 Our much-loved ‘Squirrel Nutkin’ is at last staging a comeback in northern England, and the vast Kielder Forest is a major stronghold, supporting a flourishing population.
 On a stroll through the forest you may hear chattering and glimpse flashes of fiery russet among the sitka spruce – February is the squirrels’ mating season, when males chase potential partners.

 But to boost your chances of an encounter, settle into the hide at Leaplish Waterside Park, where the seedfeeders often attract squirrels.
-Or visit the cosy café in the old hunting lodge at Kielder Castle (open 11am–4pm, closed weekdays in January), where a monitor shows live images of red squirrels visiting feeders by the Duchess walking trail in nearby woods.
+Or visit the cosy café in the old hunting lodge at Kielder Castle, where a monitor shows live images of red squirrels visiting feeders by the Duchess walking trail in nearby woods.